RasmussenLab/hela_qc_mnt_data/project/README.md

+# Project

+The folder contains the notebooks used for transforming the MaxQuant output data (see workflow in root of repository) stored on a long term file storage system.
+The data could be manipulated through a Jupyter Hub instance, and the execution was thus done through notebooks.
+The rawfile metadata from the workflow extracting this information (see workflow in root of repository), was added.

+See the README's in `config` and `data` for minimum files which need to be present.
+The notebooks are mainly for documentation and re-execution for the authors, but applying it to other data, should possible with updates.

 ## Notebooks
-- erda: Is the longterm storage of the university -> MQ output was processed on a server attached to erda
+- erda: Is the longterm storage of the university -> MaxQuant output was processed on a server attached to erda
 - hela: dumps from erda processing (raw file names, aggregated `summaries.txt` from MQ, protein groups, peptides and precursor dumps)

 tag | notebook  | Description